Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Contributions of faces

 Therefore, both inequalities from the statement of the lemma hold.
-Furthermore, note that in all the cases, at least one face $f''$ of $G''$ has positive contribution; and if $f''$ is closed $2$-cell, then $|f''|\ge 6$.~
+Furthermore, note that in all the cases, at least one face $f''$ of $G''$ has positive contribution; and if $f''$ is semi-closed $2$-cell, then $|f''|\ge 6$.~